aamirazad/Notes/20-29 School/21 Notes/21.10 10th Grade/History/Enlightenment and French Revolution/Causes of the French Revolution.md

 #### Connection to previous units

-- The English Peasants Revolt during the [[Reformation Review|Reformation]] was partly caused by bad living conditions and lack of food because of unfair treatment to the commoners
+- The English Peasants Revolt during the [[../Reformation/Reformation Review|Reformation]] was partly caused by bad living conditions and lack of food because of unfair treatment to the commoners
 - Food shortages is also more deeply connected to the monarchy's high and mighty treatment of the commoners that would cause revolts and rebellions
   - Because the monarchy has to show they are so powerful they spend lots of money that could be used better to help the commoners
   - Also, the monarchy distance themselves so much from the lower class, they don't understand what issues they are going though and how to fix them